 - Land constraints.
 Lakewood has a limited amount of land available for development, redevelopment, and infill projects to help the city achieve its goals for residential development and affordable housing.
-As the community grows, this may become a limitation, especially if future economic development depends on increasing the number of community residents who shop at local businesses. - Shifts in consumer demands .
+As the community grows, this may become a limitation, especially if future economic development depends on increasing the number of community residents who shop at local businesses. - Shifts in consumer demands.
 Over the last few years, there have been significant changes in how people shop, which will challenge Lakewood's role as a regional retail center.
 Online shopping, the closure of traditional brick-and-mortar stores, and a stronger regional focus on local mixed use could affect customer buying habits, reducing purchases and economic activity in Lakewood.
 This also presents a competitive opportunity for small and medium size cities. - Increased needs for human services.
-As of 2021, Lakewood's poverty rate is 16.6%, higher than the county and the state, with significant demands for supportive services for basic needs such as housing, food, childcare, transportation, and access to healthcare. - Market demand for more residential development types .
+As of 2021, Lakewood's poverty rate is 14.7%, higher than the county and the state, with significant demands for supportive services for basic needs such as housing, food, childcare, transportation, and access to healthcare. - Market demand for more residential development types.
 Costs of construction, insufficient housing across the affordability spectrum, and senior housing must be considered.
 Higher rents for multifamily buildings may be necessary for redevelopment options in Downtown and Lakewood Station to be feasible and efficient.
-These are determined in part by demand and pricing in the regional residential real estate market, which may be affected by broader land use and transportation plans in other communities and agencies.
+These are determined in part by demand and pricing in the regional residential real estate market, which may be affected by broader land use and transportation plans in other communities and agencies. - Traffic congestion.
+As Lakewood's population grows so does the strain on our roads and other transportation infrastructure.
+Peak-period congestion can impact quality of life in the city.
+New residential developments come with the need to improve infrastructure to accommodate auto traffic and other road users.